OliverAbdulrahim/kotlin-asana/README.md

 ## Setup
 ### Supplying your access token
-For autowired setup of your access token, supply the `asana_access_token` environment variable wherever you use `kotlin-asana`.
+_Recommended method:_ for autowired setup of your access token, supply the `asana_access_token` environment variable wherever you use `kotlin-asana`.

 ```
 java -jar <your app name>.jar asana_access_token=<your access token>
 ```

-If you store your access token some other way, instantiate `AsanaConfig` object and [pass that into your calls to `asanaContext`](#supply-a-configuration-to-asanacontext-optional).
+_Not recommended:_ If you store your access token some other way, instantiate an `AsanaConfig` object and [pass that into your calls to
+`asanaContext`](#supply-a-configuration-to-asanacontext-optional).
 ```
 val config = AsanaConfig("your access token")